-Eligibility criteria for instruments issued by subsidiaries in third countries (calculation of third country CET1)
+Group/solo triggers for eligibility criteria for instruments issued by subsidiaries in third countries (calculation of third country CET1)

-56.In addition to the issue of triggers - which is present both for EU and non-EU issuances - there are specific issues relating to the issuance of AT1 instruments in third countries, notably because the CRR is more stringent or more specific than the Basel III framework with regard to some eligibility criteria.
+- 75.In addition to the issue of triggers which is present both for EU and non-EU issuances there are specific issues relating to the issuance of AT1 instruments in third countries, notably because the CRR is more stringent or more specific than the Basel III framework with regard to some eligibility criteria.
 In particular, the CRR rules prohibit dividend stoppers for AT1 instruments and require a 5.125% triggers for all AT1 instruments regardless of their accounting treatment.
 In third countries, the mechanism of write-down/write-up may also differ from that prescribed by the RTS.
-Those rules do not necessarily exist in third countries even if the AT1 instruments issued by institutions in those third countries are Basel III compliant.
-An instrument issued in a third country with, for instance, a dividend stopper, could be eligible as AT1 in the third country but would not be recognised as AT1 for the purposes of the consolidated solvency position of an EU banking group.
+Those rules do not necessarily exist in third countries even if the AT1 instruments issued by institutions in those third countries are Basel III compliant. - 76.An instrument issued in a third country with, for instance, a dividend stopper, could be eligible as AT1 in the third country but would not be recognised as AT1 for the purposes of the consolidated solvency position of an EU banking group. - 77.
+More generally, and as mentioned in QA 385, instruments issued by subsidiaries in third countries shall comply with all requirements that are specified under the CRR and associated implementing regulations in order to be eligible at the level of the group.
+In particular, for the purposes of the definition of the trigger event, the CET1 capital shall be calculated in accordance with the provisions of the CRR.